2013-14 Texas State Musician of the Year

 Renowned as one of today’s most influential voices in choral conducting, Craig Hella Johnson brings unparalleled depth of knowledge, artistic sensitivity, and rich imagination to his programs.
 As founder and artistic director of Conspirare, Johnson assembles some of the finest singers in the country to form a world-class, award-winning ensemble committed to creating dynamic choral art.
 Beloved by audiences, lauded by critics and composers, and revered by singers, Johnson is known for crafting musical journeys that create deep connections between performers and listeners.
 The Wall Street Journal praised his ability to “find the emotional essence other performers often miss,” and Fanfare wrote that “Craig Hella Johnson has assembled and molded a first-rate choir to be respected as highly as the best we have had.”
 Distinguished composer John Corigliano wrote, “I believe that [Johnson] has understood my music in a way that I have never experienced before.
 He is a great musician who understands everything about the music he conducts.”
 Composer and collaborator Robert Kyr observed, “Craig’s attitude toward creating a community of artists who work together to interpret the score … goes beyond technical mastery into that emotional depth and spiritual life of the music.”
 Of Johnson’s performance of Beethoven’s Missa Solemnis, the San Antonio Express-News wrote: “Through all the amazing ebbs and flows of dynamics, the radiant balances, the seamless connection of episodes, the theatrically astute tempo relations, the unified structural arc, the music shone forth with organic naturalness.
 Nothing sounded fussed over.
 Everything just sounded right.”

-Johnson is also artistic director of the Victoria Bach Festival, an annual event that draws musicians and critical praise from around the country.
+Johnson is also artistic director of the Victoria Bach Festival, a regional summer festival that attracts audiences from all over the state, and music director of the Cincinnati Vocal Arts Ensemble.
 He was artistic director of San Francisco-based Chanticleer (1998-1999) and has served as guest conductor with the Austin Symphony, San Antonio Symphony, Santa Fe Symphony, Chicago’s Music of the Baroque, Berkshire Choral Festival, Taipei Male Choir, and Oregon Bach Festival.

 As the Director of Choral Activities at the University of Texas at Austin from 1990-2001, Johnson led the graduate program in choral conducting.
 He remains an active educator, teaching nationally and internationally with professionals and students at conferences and universities.
 He is also a frequent speaker at regional and national conferences of the American Choral Directors Association.
 In Fall 2012, he became the first Artist in Residence at the Texas State University School of Music.